Morning, Wednesday, 20th November 2019

 - Improving factory working conditions and combating modern slavery.

-Delegates will discuss what steps need to be taken across the industry to reduce waste and move towards the target, now being backed in legislation, of net-zero emissions by 2050.
+Delegates will discuss what steps need to be taken across the industry to reduce waste and move towards the target, now being backed in legislation, of net-zero emissions by 2050, along with what support and leadership is required from government to support the industry in reaching this target.

 It comes with companies such as Nike, H&M Group and Adidas signing the UN Fashion Industry Charter for Climate Action and organisations such as the Ellen MacArthur Foundation calling for a move towards circular fashion.